-1.0.
-Introduction
+1.0 Introduction

-- 1.1.
-This specification outlines the more specialised care being offered above that normally provided through essential and additional services that pharmacies are contracted to provide.
-No part of this specification by commission, omission or implication defines or redefines essential or additional services. - 1.2.
-The Health Checks programme is included in the Public Health Outcomes Framework and is mandatory for local authorities.
-It supports Surrey County Council's Health and Wellbeing Strategy of developing a preventative approach. - 1.3.
-The services will be reviewed on an annual basis. - 1.4.
-In the delivery of any services commissioned on behalf of the Council, Providers must demonstrate awareness and be responsive to the accessibility and needs of undeserved groups in attempting to access services.
+- 1.1 This specification outlines the more specialised care being offered above that normally provided through essential and advanced services that pharmacies are contracted nationally to provide.
+No part of this specification by commission, omission or implication defines or redefines essential or additional services. - 1.4 The Health Checks programme is included in the Public Health Outcomes Framework and is mandatory for local authorities.
+It supports Surrey CC's Health & Wellbeing strategy of developing a preventative approach see Health and wellbeing strategy | Healthy Surrey - 1.5 The services and fees will be reviewed on an annual basis. - 1.6 In the delivery of any services commissioned on behalf of the Council, Providers must demonstrate awareness and be responsive to the accessibility and needs of underserved groups in attempting to access services.

-2.0.
-Background and summary of local needs
+2.0 Background and Summary of Local Needs

-- 2.1.
-It is well known that people living in deprived circumstances have poorer health that the rest of the population.
+- 2.1 It is well known that people living in deprived circumstances have poorer health than the rest of the population.
 This is strongly reflected in vascular diseases where people in lower socioeconomic groups tend to suffer earlier and more severe disease.
-What is perhaps less well know or understood is that vascular disease in some ethnic groups makes a significant contribution to premature death.
-For example, in the UK, mortality from coronary heart disease is currently 46% higher for men and 51% higher for women of South Asian origin that in the non-Asian population.
-The occurrence of chronic kidney disease is six times the rest of the population, which in turn also increases their risk of coronary heart disease. - 2.2.
-Surrey is an affluent county but does have geographical pockets of deprivation as well as population groups that experience health inequalities.
+What is perhaps less well known or understood is that vascular disease in some ethnic groups makes a significant contribution to premature death.
+For example, in the UK, mortality from coronary heart disease is currently 46% higher for men and 51% higher for women of South Asian origin than in the non-Asian population.
+The occurrence of diabetes in individuals of South Asian origin is twice that of the general population and the occurrence of chronic kidney disease is six times the rest of the population, which in turn also increases their risk of coronary heart disease. - 2.2 Surrey is an affluent county but does have geographical pockets of deprivation as well as population groups that experience health inequalities.
 The programme also provides an opportunity to promote 'proportionate universalism' which is to be done by providing services for all as well as targeting at risk populations.
 The health checks programme will be rolled out Surrey wide.

-3.0.
-Aims
+3.0 Aims

-- 3.1.
-The purpose of the vascular check is to identify an individual's Cardiovascular Disease (CVD) risk, for this risk to be communicated in a way that the individual understands, and for that risk to be managed by appropriate follow up, including being recalled every five years for assessment.
+3.1 The purpose of the vascular check is to identify an individual's CVD risk, for this risk to be communicated in a way that the individual understands, and for that risk to be managed by appropriate follow-up, including being recalled every five years for assessment.
 The Health Checks programme facilitates behaviour change around modifiable lifestyle factors.

-- 3.2.
-To reduce the burden of cardiovascular disease in the community by enabling more people to have their CVD risk identified and managed at an early stage of vascular change.
-This national service is open to everyone aged between 40 and 74.
+- 3.2 To reduce the burden of cardiovascular disease in the community by enabling more people to have their CVD risk identified and managed at an early stage of vascular change.
+This national service is open to everyone aged between 40 and 74

-- 3.3.
-Offer the opportunity to make significant inroads into health inequalities, including socioeconomic, ethnic and gender inequalities.
+- 3.3 Offer the opportunity to make significant inroads into health inequalities, including socio-economic, ethnic and gender inequalities.

-- 3.4.
-To sustain the continuing increase in life expectancy and reduction of premature mortality that is under threat from the rise in obesity and sedentary living.
-Patient groups excluded from the programme:
+- 3.4 To sustain the continuing increase in life expectancy and reduction of premature mortality that is under threat from the rise in obesity and sedentary living.
+Patient groups excluded from the programme

-- Coronary Heart Disease (CHS)
+- CHD

 - Stroke

-- Chronic Kidney Disease (CKD) stages 3 to 5
+- CKD stages 3-5

 - Diabetes

 - Atrial fibrillation

 - Hypertension

 - Familial hypercholesterolaemia

 - Transient Ischaemic attack (TIA)

 - Heart failure

 - Peripheral Arterial Disease (PAD)

 - Hypercholesterolaemia treated with statins

-- 3.5.
-To increase population awareness od dementia specifically among 65 to 74 year olds.
+- 3.5 To increase population awareness of dementia specifically among 65 to 74 year olds

-3.6.
-To identify level of potentially harmful drinking.
+- 3.6 To identify level of potentially harmful drinking